The trusted source for exotic mammal products worldwide.

 Manufacturer and distributor of species specific foods and supplies for exotic mammals.

 Select a Species

-Specifc products for the care of your pet Squirrel.
+Specific products for the care of your pet Squirrel.
 Time tested diets and supplements that you can rely on for complete nutritional requirements of your pet.
-Cages, healthy treats, and cage accessories that are recommended for this specifc species.
-Nursing supplies for babies and grooming supplies appropriate for your exotic pet.
+Cages, healthy treats, and cage accessories that are recommended for this specific species.

 Southern Flying Squirrel Diet (partial listing)

 The southern flying squirrel has a diet very similar to that of the northern flying squirrel, however, there are differences - mainly due to food type availability.
 Food types vary according to geographic location.
 For example, the southern flying squirrel will eat pecans in the southern part of its range, but not in the northern part of its range, as the pecan tree does not grow naturally in northern climes.

 • mast tree crops of all types, including acorn (red oak, black oak, mossycup oak, white oak, pin oak, etc.); hickory nut (shagbark, bitternut, pignut); pecan; walnuts; beech nut; horsechestnut; hazelnut; etc. • seeds of various varieties • insects (beetles, moths and their larvae, etc.) • spiders • slugs, snails • tree and shrub buds • flowers (tree, shrub, herb) • fruits of many trees and shrubs • berries (most types) • fungi • bird eggs, nestlings • bark cambium • carrion, especially in winter months • tree sap